allegraharris/US-Mobile-Take-Home/README.md

 ```bash
 mvn test
 ```
 Please note that running these tests will clear all data from `mydatabase` due to the embedded nature and set-up of some of the tests.
+For this reason, I recommend playing around with the initial data I have added to the db first to get an idea of functionality before running the test suite.

 ## Future Improvements